Privacy Policy

 (e.g. books, records, invoices, tax-relevant documents)

-During these periods, the data will be blocked and not processed for other purposes.
+During these periods, the data is blocked and not processed for other purposes.

-Data may also be stored for the preservation of evidence in accordance with the statutory limitation periods (Sections 194 ff.
+Data may also be stored to preserve evidence in accordance with the statutory limitation periods (Sections 194 et seq.
 BGB).

-The regular limitation period is 3 years, but in special cases, periods of up to 30 years may apply.
+The standard limitation period is 3 years; in specific cases, periods of up to 30 years may apply.

 12.4 Deletion upon request

-Upon request, we will delete personal data immediately, provided that:
+Upon request, we will delete personal data without delay, provided that:

-- there is no legal reason to retain it,
+- there is no legal basis for retention,

-- there are no legitimate interests in further processing (e.g. assertion of claims),
+- there are no legitimate interests in further processing (e.g. the assertion of claims),

-- or the data is not required for the fulfilment of the contract or system security.
+- or the data is not required for the performance of a contract or system security.

-If there are legal retention obligations, the data will be blocked.
+If there are statutory retention obligations, the data will be blocked.

 12.5 Regular review

 We regularly review whether personal data is still required.
-Data that no longer serves a purpose and is not subject to any retention obligations will be deleted or anonymised.
+Data for which there is no longer a purpose and which is not subject to any retention obligation will be deleted or anonymised.

-If you exercise your right to revoke your consent (Art.
+If you exercise your right to withdraw consent (Art.
 7(3) GDPR) or your right to object (Art.
-21 GDPR), we will delete the data concerned, unless there are compelling legitimate grounds or legal obligations to the contrary.
+21 GDPR), we will delete the relevant data unless there are compelling legitimate grounds or legal obligations to the contrary.

 12.7 Deletion upon termination of the business relationship